 The Graduate Certificate in Software Design and Development does not meet the minimum enrollment requirements for students studying in the United States on an F1 Visa.
 There may be some exceptions to this restriction; please contact the Center for International Education at email@example.com for further information.

-Admission to the Graduate Certificate in Software Design & Development (GCSDD) requires completion of the following
+Admission to the Graduate Certificate in Software Design & Development (GCSDD) requires completion of the following prerequisites

 *Equivalent CSS 161/162 courses may be taken at area community colleges.
 Please refer to the following equivalency guide for details.
 For the self assesssment to determine OOP skill level for admission to the Graduate Certificate, please follow the instructions on the self assessment page.